 The Cantesanu Double horn is a unique instrument, offering remarkable sound, power and finesse.
-The instrument is free blowing, quick responding, focused, well balanced throughout all registers and comfortable to play.
-Thanks to the design, quality components and brass material processing, the horn retains an ideal balance of all high/mid/low harmonics, thus offering a sound that blends with other instruments and fills the hall like no other.
-An excellent choice for either high or low horn, to be considered both for orchestral and solo work.
+It is free blowing, quick responding, focused, well balanced throughout all registers and comfortable to play.
+Thanks to the brass material processing and design concept, the horn retains an ideal balance of all high/mid/low harmonics, thus offering a sound that blends with other instruments and fills the hall like no other.
+An excellent choice for either high and low horn, orchestral playing or solo work.

-I believe the quality of materials, design concept, tapers and methods of construction are equally important when building a horn.
-Sourced from reputed custom shops in Germany and the US, the horns made in the shop use the best materials available.
+Sourced from reputed custom shops in Germany and the US, the materials and components are the highest quality available.
 The tapers and design have been carefully studied and great attention is paid to details during the build of each instrument.
-An important factor, one that has seen little attention thus far, is the brass material's quality and consistency throughout the entire instrument.
+An important factor that has seen little attention thus far is the brass material's quality and consistency throughout the entire instrument.
 Keeping the brass material at its best, not too soft or thin, offers superior sounding and playing characteristics.
 The brass in my horns is Alive, and it is one of the reasons that makes a Cantesanu sound so distinctive, a difference clearly heard by a listener out in the audience.
-Detailed information below:

 The valve cluster comes from Glas GbR, a German company located in Markneukirchen, the heart of one of Europe's oldest and most highly reputed brass instrument manufacturing regions.
 The valves are made specifically to suit the horn's design, and feature engraved valve caps and a refined mechanical system with steel balls inside bronze bearings and articulated joints for fast, quiet and smooth action.
 String linkage is available upon request.
 Nickel-Silver alloy was chosen for the rotor casings for durability.